mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 #### Heading element wrapping Accordion Summary

-The Accordion Summary is now wrapped with a default `h3` heading element.
+To meet the [W3C Accordion Pattern standard](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/), the Accordion Summary is now wrapped with a default `h3` heading element.
 This change may affect customizations relying on the previous DOM structure and CSS specificity.
 Additionally, the default heading element might conflict with existing heading structures on your page.

 If your styles or DOM manipulations depend on the old structure, you will need to update them to accommodate the new heading element.
 If the default heading element conflicts with your existing structure, you can customize the heading element using the `slotProps.heading.component` prop.